akute-health-inc/gatsby-marketing-website/README.md

 ### Prerequisites

-You need to create a .env file with your Contentful accessToken and space ID
+You need to create a .env file with the following keys.

 ```
 CONTENTFUL_SPACE_ID=*